cosmos/cosmos-sdk/docs/spec/lcd/specification.md

 ```

 The data structure of exist proof is shown as above.
-The process to build and verify exist proof is shown as follows:
+The process to build and verify existance proof is shown as follows:

 ![Exist Proof](pics/existProof.png)